 A surfboard’s length in relation to a surfer’s height determines whether a board is considered a longboard, mid-board, or shortboard.
 Mid-sized boards, for example, are usually 12” over the surfer’s height.
 So, the ideal egg surfboard for a six-foot surfer would be around 7 feet.

 The number, of course, is not absolute.
-A surfer could shave or add a few inches to the length, depending on what he’s trying to achieve.
+A surfer could shave or add a few inches to the length, depending on what he or she is trying to achieve.
 It is important to remember that a board’s size has a direct effect on performance.
 Opting for a board that is a few inches below the 12” mark could make your turns sharper, but it also affects the overall surface area of the board.
 It’s a constant tradeoff between stability and performance.

 A fish surfboard shares most of the characteristics of egg surfboards.
 They have a bigger surface area compared to shortboards which makes them more stable and easier to paddle.
 The major difference is how the fish board’s tail is shaped.
 Also referred to as swallowtails, the inverted ‘v’ shaped tail provides a better bite when weaving in and out of turns.
 Because they have a bigger surface area, they can also generate more speed through slow sections of a wave.